Subscribe To Roll-Kraft

-For instance, the definition of “mark-free” product varies from producer to producer.
+For instance, the definition of a “mark-free” product varies from producer to producer.
 If you are looking for a mark-free product, we ask to see a sample in order to understand your expectations.
 The current tooling material may be ideal, but mills that are set up incorrectly or misaligned can sometimes lead to product marking.
 The last thing we want to do is provide you with a very expensive material that you don’t actually need.

-Most importantly, if the material is to be heat treated, you must be certain it is done properly.
+Most importantly, if the material is to be heat-treated, you must be certain it is done properly.
 The most expensive materials available today will not perform any better than the least expensive materials if they are heat treated improperly.
 Decreasing the duration of heat treatment is a way that tooling suppliers can cut corners and ultimately sell you less expensive tooling.
 If heat treating companies do not treat the material at their facility for the proper amount of time, it is less costly to them, which is less costly to the roll supplier.
-It is imperative that your tube, pipe and roll form tooling is heat treated properly.
+It is imperative that your tube, pipe, and roll form tooling is heat-treated properly.